Can I Earn an ADN Online?

-Single parents: Trying to coordinate on-campus class times with the busy life of a single parent can be next to impossible.
+Busy parents: Trying to coordinate on-campus class times with the busy life of a parent can be next to impossible.
 Online courses, which can be completed while your child is at school or asleep for the night, offer a more flexible alternative.

 Students in remote areas: If you live outside of the city or have to relocate frequently, finding a convenient on-campus program might not be possible.
 Online programs solve that problem.
 An added perk?
 Many online programs don’t require you to pay out-of-state tuition.

-Professionals seeking a career change: There are plenty of professionals who reach a point in their careers where they realize they’re better suited for another field of work.
+Employed individuals looking for a new career: There are plenty of professionals who reach a point in their careers where they realize they’re better suited for another field of work.
 If you’re someone with a job who is interested in switching to a nursing career, online programs allow you to continue working to cover tuition costs while attending school on your free time.

 Even if you don’t necessarily fit into one of the above categories, online learning might still be an ideal choice for you.
 Having the flexibility of completing courses online means things like sick days, car troubles or bad weather will never keep you from attending class.
 Additionally, online programs are often less expensive than on-campus programs.

-If you’re seeking either an associate’s degree in nursing or an LPN/LVN certification, there are plenty of web-based programs available.
+If you’re seeking either an associate’s degree in nursing, there are plenty of web-based programs available.
 However, programs that are entirely online don’t exist for entry-level nursing degrees or certificates; instead, hybrid programs are offered.